pralaynaskar/Nebula-Chat/README.md

 # Nebula Chat

 Nebula Chat is a modern, multi-modal AI chat application built with Next.js and Genkit.
-It allows users to have conversations with Google's Gemini models, generate images, and manage their chat history.
+It allows users to have conversations with Google's Gemini models and manage their chat history.

 ## Features

 - **Multi-Modal Conversations:** Chat with text or upload images for context.
-- **Image Generation:** Create images directly from a text prompt.
 - **Conversation History:** All your chats are saved locally and can be accessed from the sidebar.
 - **Chat Management:** Rename or delete conversations to keep your history organized.
 - **Sleek UI:** A modern, dark-themed interface built with ShadCN UI and Tailwind CSS.